duereg/manager-readme/README.md

 # Matt's Manager README
 Welcome to the team!
 I’m so glad you are here.

 If you're reading this it's likely that I am either your manager or a prospective coworker.
-This readme should cover what to expect when working with me.
+This readme hopefully covers what to expect when working with me.
 One of the working relationships we need to define is ours.
-The following is a user guide for me and how I work.
-It captures what you can expect out of the average week working with me, how I like to work, my principles, and some details of how I act and react.

 ## Notice
 This is a new document and still a work in progress.
 It’s meant to be documentation on me.

-Two reasons for this to exist
+Two reasons for this to exist:
- - The creation has helped me identify my thoughts and values.
+ - The creation has helped me identify my thoughts and values
- - Hopefully this will help you understand me better and help us work together.
+ - Hopefully this helps you understand me and help us work together

+The following is a user guide for me and how I work.
+It captures what you can expect out of an average week working with me, how I like to work, my principles, and some details of how I act and react.

-Important: This is NOT meant as a replacement for actually getting to know each other.
+Important: This is NOT meant as a replacement for getting to know each other.

 ## My Job
 I’m here to help and support you, to set context for what you’re working on, and to advocate for you and the team with the rest of the company.
 My management philosophy is one of [servant leadership](https://en.wikipedia.org/wiki/Servant_leadership).